Ex-CIA Dir. Brennan: Trump comments on Putin "dishonorable thing to say"

 In a series of tweets Sunday morning, Trump floated the idea of working with the Russians on cyber-security, writing, “Putin & I discussed forming an impenetrable Cyber Security unit so that election hacking, & many other negative things, will be guarded."

-Brennan said comments like these certainly indicate the president “doesn’t take the word of the intelligence community … he continually questioned the intelligence community’s high confidence assessment that Russia interfered" with the 2016 election.
+Brennan said comments like these certainly indicate the president “doesn't take the word of the intelligence community and that's what he's been doing repeatedly, in terms of his public comments."

-Sen. Lindsey Graham, R-S.C., also on “Meet the Press,” said Trump's tweet was “not the dumbest idea I’ve ever heard but it’s pretty close.”
+"Two days before the G-20 summit, in Warsaw, he continued to question the intelligence community's high confidence assessment that Russia interfered in the election," Brennan continued.
+"He also raised questions about the integrity and capabilities of the U.S. intelligence community.
+And so therefore, I seriously question whether or not Mr. Putin heard from Mr. Trump what he needed to about the assault on our democratic institutions of the election."

+Related: Graham Slams ‘Disastrous Meeting’ With Putin, Calls Russia Trump’s ‘Blind Spot’

 America’s intelligence agencies have concluded that Russia attempted to interfere with the 2016 presidential election through hacking and other disinformation measures in an attempt to tilt the result toward Trump and against Hillary Clinton.
 NBC News has previously reported that senior intelligence officials believe with a “high degree of confidence” that Putin was personally involved in the meddling effort.